roop/citron/docs/api/CitronErrorCaptureState.md

-At this point, Citron will call the [`shouldCaptureErrorOnParam`] method of the [`errorCaptureDelegate`] object with the `state` argument set to a `CitronErrorCaptureState` object with the following conceptual values:
+At this point, Citron will call the [`shouldCaptureErrorOnParam`] method of the [`errorCaptureDelegate`] object with the `state` argument set to a `CitronErrorCaptureState` object with the following values:

   - [`resolvedSymbols`]: